-The success of the IB Diploma programme at Worth School speaks for itself: in the last 12 years we have become an established IB school with excellent results - with an average of 35.8 points in 2016.
+The success of the IB Diploma programme at Worth School speaks for itself: in the last 13 years we have become an established IB school with excellent results – with a five-year average of 37 points (compared to 30.2 globally).
 A new Pre-IB course is available for Year 11 non-UK students.

 We believe that the IB provides an education suited to the demands of the 21st Century – be it university or the work place – and it suits all kinds of students: those who don't quite know what to do later on as well as those who want to specialise but are reluctant to give up other subjects they also enjoy.
 It also suits the most able with ambitions to go to the very best universities as well as those looking for a greater breadth of study.

 The IB programme consists of the study of three Higher Level and three Standard Level subjects chosen from six subject groups, the Theory of Knowledge course, the CAS programme and the Extended Essay.
 The programme is taught throughout five terms, during which the students also produce internal assessments.
 These, together with the results of the final exams in May, produce their IB score.